There are many volunteer opportunities

 - County Representatives organise regional events including In Service Training

-- Regional Training Officer previews and reviews these events and reports to NISTO
+- Regional Training Officer previews and reviews these events

 - Treasurer arranges payments for invoices and produces annual accounts

-- Newsletter Editor puts the newsletter together and arranges publication
+- Newsletter Editor puts the newsletter together

 Who can join a committee?

-Any BWY member is eligible.
-Contact your Regional Officer for availability.
+Any member is eligible.

 Would I receive any expenses?

 Although all posts are volunteer, the BWY would not want you to be out of pocket as a result of supporting their region.
 Appointed committee members who have been in post for a year receive an annual home-workers allowance (currently £156).
-They will also be eligible for subsidised place at the annual BWY Congress and may be offered free or reduced admission to various regional events.
+They will also be eligible for subsidised place at our annual Congress and may be offered free or reduced admission to various regional events.

 Personal expenses incurred for regional administration are normally reimbursed and mileage costs for attending regional meetings may be claimed at the prevailing rate.